 It aims to provide participants with practical knowledge and skills to protect themselves against digital threats such as surveillance or hacker attacks in their journalistic activities.
 In a second phase, with the support of the trainer team, the participants prepare their own training concept, through which they can pass on their newly acquired knowledge to colleagues in their home countries as trainers.
 In this way, journalists outside the scholarship program can also benefit from the digital security skills taught in the program.

-For 2023, a total of ten scholarships will be awarded to journalists from war zones and crisis areas for a period of four months each.
+For 2024, a total of six scholarships will be awarded to journalists from war zones and crisis areas for a period of six months.

 What we offer